Canada Christian College: Proposal for and rejection of university status

 The college responded to these allegations, stating, "The college, in its application, gave financial information under the promised terms that it would remain confidential.
 Any such information was improperly posted...The college will provide answers concerning its financial statements to an appropriate authority when requested."

 On October 27, 2020, the Legislative Assembly of Ontario passed a motion to "condemn the extreme and hateful invective of Charles McVety and oppose any efforts to make Canada Christian College into an accredited university."

 On December 8, 2020, Bill 213, an omnibus bill which included enabling legislation which would have granted additional degree granting status and use of the term university, was passed by the provincial legislature.
 However, the portion of the bill relating to Canada Christian College was not proclaimed, pending a decision by the PEQAB on the college's application for university status.

 A spokesperson for Minister of Colleges and Universities Ross Romano announced on May 21, 2021, that the "PEQAB has recommended that the institution not be granted expanded degree-granting authority or a name change at this time" and that "The minister has reviewed and accepts their recommendation."
 Accordingly, Romano's spokesperson stated that "the government will not be proclaiming Schedule 2 of Bill 213 at this time."

 In response to the decision by Romano, McVety stated that it is the students at Canada Christian College who will suffer because of the "political corruptness" of the university proposal process.
 He further stated that "PEQAB put forward to the ministry a fraudulent misrepresentation of the college.
 The government was informed of the misrepresentations but refused to investigate...Our students and campus community deserved better from their government."
 Canada Christian College filed a lawsuit against PEQAB in 2022, which was dismissed, as was Canada Christian College's subsequent appeal.

-Current campus
+Campus

-The Whitby campus is reported to comprise approximately 12 acres with roughly 650 feet of lakefront and around 200,000 square feet of built space.
-The campus includes 33 classrooms that can seat up to 1,000 students, an athletic performance centre with an indoor 6v6 soccer field with MLS-grade turf, two basketball courts built to FIBA specifications, and a fitness area with commercial-grade equipment.
-The Canada Event Centre is a 3,500-seat auditorium equipped with production systems and is used for college events, community functions, and worship services.
+Canada Christian College has a 12-acre campus located in the Greater Toronto Area at 300 Water St. in Whitby, ON.
+The property has 650 ft. of lakefront on the shore of Lake Ontario.
+It has 200,000 sqft of academic space.